adriengivry/ElkCraft/README.md

 - Documentation (Mainly in french)

 # Technical informations
-In order to have fun with our work, you need to be on Windows and have Visual Studio installed (We used the 2017 version).
+In order to have fun with our work, you need to have :
+- Windows
+- Visual Studio 2017
+- OpenGL 4.6 or higher
+- At least 500MB of RAM to play

 If you don't want to compile our project, you can launch the release in the "Bin/" folder.

 # How to compile ?